VTQuantMethodsEEB/Michael-Brooks/README.md

 Data: campylobacterreview_data.csv

 In this script I created several plots for visualization of my data.
 I used the example script to create several boxplots that allowed me to use my quantitative variable (mass) to examine several different connections between my categorical variables.
 I also created several bar charts to explore the relationship between the categorical variables used.

+#week 5: hypothesis testing and permutations

+Script: week5_michaelbrooks.r

+Data: campylobacterreview_data.csv

+I tested two hypotheses
+1. The mean mass of urban avoiders is higher than urban dwellers.
+This is intuitive as larger species should have a harder time adapting to an urban environment, but it was good to verify this hypothesis.